 Plants for Shade

 Shady areas present a challenge when it comes to what to plant.
-Books, magazines and TV all make it look so easy, when in reality getting plants to grow in the shade can be tricky.
+Books, magazines and TV all make it look so easy, when in reality getting plants to grow in the shade is more difficult and there are less to choose from.
 The saying "the right plant in the right place" comes true, especially when planting into a shady area.

 The plants on this page, and the various links, are all plants which either prefer shade, or will adapt to growing in it, and many are easy to grow.
-In addition, not specifically listed, but well worth checking out, there are Roses and Clematis which have been bred to grow well in partial shade by the specialist growers.
-I have successfully grown a lemon coloured rose in a very shady area in the garden which was purchased from David Austin Roses, and specifically recommended to grow in shade, which it did.
+Moreover, specialist growers have bred roses and clematis that grow well in partial shade, which are not specifically listed but worth checking out.
+I have successfully grown a lemon coloured rose in a very shady area which was purchased from David Austin Roses, and specifically recommended to grow in shade, which it did.

 Plants tolerant of dense shade tend to be foliage plants.
 There are varieties of Hosta which are very shade tolerant.
 Many ferns will grow in shade and will also tolerate dry shade, which can be hard to accommodate.